SKT27182/DeepVision/Notes/classification/DenseNet.md

 **Transition Layer**: It aggregates the feature maps from a dense blocka and reduce its dimensions.
 So Max Pooling is enabled in this layer

+# Architecture

 ![Architecture](images/0603.jpeg)

+The network consists of 3 parts:

+- **Dense Blocks**: Each dense block consists of multiple dense layers.
+Each dense layer has a composite function of `Batch Normalization`, `ReLU`, and `Convolution`.
+The input of each dense layer is a concatenation of all the feature maps of the previous layers.
+The output of each dense layer is fed into the next dense layer.
+The feature maps of all layers are concatenated again and fed into the next dense layer.
+This process is repeated until the last dense layer in the block.

+- **Transition Layers**: The transition layers are used to reduce the number of feature maps.
+The transition layers consist of a `Batch Normalization`, `1x1 Convolution`, followed by `2x2 Average Pooling` layer.
+The number of feature maps in the transition layer is reduced by a factor of `θ` (referred to as the compression factor) compared to the previous dense block.
+The transition layers are used to control the growth of the number of feature maps and to reduce the model complexity.

+- **Classification Layer**: The global average pooling is used to reduce the number of parameters in the model.
+The output of the global average pooling is fed into a `softmax` layer for classification.

+## DenseNetC and DenseNetBC

+- If a dense block contains `m feature-maps`, we let the following `transition layer` generate $thetam$ output featuremaps, where `0 <θ ≤1` is referred to as the `compression factor`.
+When `θ = 1`, the number of feature-maps across transition layers remains unchanged.
+We refer the DenseNet with `θ <1` as `DenseNet-C`, and we set `θ = 0.5` in our experiment.
+When both the `bottleneck and transition layers with θ < 1` are used, we refer to our model as `DenseNet-BC`.

+## De

 # My Observation: